MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/using-xbox-live/auth/android-xal.md

 ## Setting up the project

-The introductory [XAL article](xal.md#integrate-xal-into-visual-studio) gives instructions on how to setup a visual studio project for XAL development.
-This "Setting up the project" section carries the specific instructions for setting up a Xal project for Android development.
+[Xbox Live Authentication Library (XAL) overview](using-xbox-live/auth/xal-overview.md#integrate-xal-into-visual-studio) gives instructions on how to set up a Visual Studio project for XAL development.
+The present section carries the specific instructions for setting up a Xal project for Android development.

 > [!TIP]
 > Everything you need can be found in the Xal.vs2017.sln.
 Opening the solution will make it easier to follow along with the rest of the article.